 The pasty is as ancient as England.
 Chaucer mentions pasties in the Canterbury Tales.
 The first thing you need to learn is how to say the word properly.
 The “a” in pasty is pronounced as in the word ‘hat.”
 Pasties became popular amongst workers in the Cornish tin mines.
 The crimped crust provides a… Read More »Cornish Pasty

 Rough puff pastry, sometimes known as “quick” or “easy” puff pastry, is a simpler version of a traditional, very labor-intensive puff pastry recipe.
-Rough Puff Pastry Category: Baking, Pastry Servings: Makes approx. 1¼ lb pastry Ingredients 2 ½ cups all-purpose flour 2.5 sticks (18 Tbsp) chilled unsalted butter, cut into… Read More »Rough Puff Pastry
+Rough Puff Pastry by GB Cooking Category Baking Pastry Persons 1 Ingredients 2 ½ cups all-purpose flour 2.5 sticks (18 Tbsp) chilled unsalted butter, cut into small cubes… Read More »Rough Puff Pastry

 Sausage rolls are the quintessential British savory snack.
 Bite-sized yet hearty, they can be found at any gathering of four or more British people.